N'Djamena: Early 20th century

-N'Djamena was founded as Fort-Lamy by French commander Émile Gentil on 29 May 1900, and named after Amédée-François Lamy, an army officer who had been killed in the Battle of Kousséri about a month earlier.
+N'Djamena was founded as Fort-Lamy by French commander Émile Gentil on 18 May 1901, named after Amédée-François Lamy, an army officer who had been killed in the Battle of Kousséri about a month earlier.
 It was merely a colonial outpost in its early days, and until the 1920s, the city was entirely under French military rule.
-It has since expanded into a major trading city and became the capital of the region and nation.
+It has since expanded into a major trading city and has become the capital of the region and nation.

 During the Second World War, the French relied upon the city's airport to move troops and supplies.
-On 21 January 1942, a lone German Heinkel He 111 of the Sonderkommando Blaich successfully bombed the airfield at Fort-Lamy, destroying oil supplies and ten aircraft.
+On 26 January 1942, a lone German Heinkel He 111 of the Sonderkommando Blaich successfully bombed the airfield at Fort-Lamy, destroying oil supplies and ten aircraft.

 Fort-Lamy received its first bank branch in 1950, when the Paris-based Banque de l'Afrique Occidentale opened a branch there.

+On 18 November 1948, Fort-Lamy held its first municipal elections.
+The city was divided into five electoral sections, each with a certain number of assigned seats on the thirty-three-seat municipal council based on population.
+The first electoral section was the European district, which was allocated four seats on the municipal council.
+The second section was a mixed residential district, and the remaining three were African districts.
+The first municipal council was composed of twenty-five Africans and eight Europeans.
+The European district remained a separate part of the city into the 1960s, after independence.